thiagoscarelli/thiagoscarelli.github.io/index.md

 My research interests are in the intersection of Labor Economics and Development Economics.

-My recent work uses semi-structural microeconometrics and field experiments to study the factors that shape people's choices in the labor markets of low- and middle-income countries.
+My work uses semi-structural microeconometrics and field experiments to study the factors shaping people's choices in the labor markets of poor countries.

 [View CV](https://thiagoscarelli.github.io/assets/pdfs/Thiago_Scarelli_CV.pdf){:target="_blank" rel="noopener"}